donmccaughey/ManOpen/README.md

 ## Requirements

-_ManOpen_ is built on macOS Sierra 10.12 using Xcode 9.1.
-It should run on OS X Snow Leopard 10.6 and later.
+_ManOpen_ is built on macOS Sierra 10.12 using Xcode 9.2.
+It should run on OS X Yosemite 10.10 and later.

 ## License